mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 31 May 2022 - add a bunch of annotations for 07, make code runnable end-to-end
 * 30 May 2022 - record 4 videos for 06, finished section 06, onto section 07, total videos 186
 * 28 May 2022 - record 10 videos for 06, total videos 182
 * 24 May 2022 - add solutions and exercises for 06